Make-Up Artist Schools and Colleges in the U.S.

 Diploma in Cosmetology

-At the diploma program level, prospective make-up artists typically complete courses within the broader cosmetology field as well as those within their specialization.
+At the diploma level, prospective make-up artists typically complete courses within the broader cosmetology field as well as within their specialization.
 Diploma programs commonly involve both coursework and externship opportunities at salons.
-Students may take courses in skin care, cosmetic art, product knowledge and client services.
+Students may take courses in:

 Associate's Degree in Cosmetology